 Out and About--Minnesota Wild at The Xcel!

-The Twins are heading to the playoffs and the Vikings are off to their typical unpredictable start--now it’s time for the State of Hockey to cheer on the Wild and get them back into the playoffs and beyond!
+The Wild are coming off a good season last year and now are planning to grow the team even stronger!
 How about considering attending a Wild game with your senior loved one?
 We all share a long hockey tradition here in Minnesota, even if you have never played the game.

 The Xcel Energy Center is widely regarded as one of the best hockey venues in the NHL.
 It also hosts a number of large concerts because the acoustics are excellent--maybe that’s why the horn sounds so good when the Wild score.

 Xcel Energy Center has accessible seating on every level of the arena.
 You can buy accessible seats either through ticket master or by calling the Wild’s phone line set up exclusively for accessible seating 800-877-7575.
 Excel also has bariatric seating that accommodates people up to 700 pounds.
 These seats are available exclusively by contacting the Xcel.
 Elevators are located throughout Xcel Energy Center and access all public areas of the arena.
 Should you need assistance in reaching your seat, please contact a Guest Services staff member.
 All of the bathrooms at Xcel are ADA compliant for accessibility.
 Like most sports venues, it's always a great idea to plan your trips to the bathroom or restaurants to avoid the crowds.
 The lines get long for all the restrooms between periods, but heading a little early or later can radically reduce the wait times.